Taogunbiyi/NHS-Scotland-Cancer-Waiting-Times-Performance-and-Health-Board-Analysis/README.md

 # Project Overview

 This project analyses cancer waiting-time performance across the NHS Scotland health boards,and identify trends,variation,and areas of underperformance.

-# Objective

-The objective is to identify trends in cancer waiting times,assess performance against national standards,compare health boards, analyse variation across cancer types and provide evidence-based insights that could support healthcare service improvement.
+The aim is to identify trends in cancer waiting times,assess performance against national standards,compare health boards, analyse variation across cancer types and provide evidence-based insights that could support healthcare service improvement.

 The project demonstrates an end-to-end health informatics analytics workflow,viz: